Death flights: Papua New Guinea

-During the Bougainville conflict which was fought in 1988–1998, Papua New Guinea Defence Force used the death flight method to dispose of the bodies of tortured rebels who died in Bougainville region.
+During the Bougainville conflict which was fought in 1988–1998, the Papua New Guinea Defence Force used the death flight method to dispose of the bodies of tortured rebels who died in Bougainville region.
 Some among the disposed victims were found out to be still alive when their bodies were disposed.

 South Africa

 By the late 1970s, the South African apartheid government started implementing death flight executions of rebel group fighters.
 To do this, the government created a special branch of the South African Defence Force called the Delta 40.
-Hundreds of ANC, PAC, and SWAPO affiliated activists and guerilla fighters were thrown into the Atlantic Ocean off the Namibian coast during the height of the South African Border War.
+Hundreds of ANC-, PAC-, and SWAPO-affiliated activists and guerrilla fighters were thrown into the Atlantic Ocean off the Namibian coast during the height of the South African Border War.

-Aircraft were also used to dispose of the bodies of prisoners killed by other means beforehand.
-In one example, five members of a RENAMO rebel faction who assassinated Orlando Christina, the group's secretary general in April 1983.
+Aircraft were also used to dispose of the bodies of prisoners killed by other means beforehand; in one example, five members of a RENAMO rebel faction who assassinated Orlando Christina, the group's secretary general in April 1983.
 The suspects were first flown to the Caprivi strip where they were tried by the RENAMO war council, and shot.
 Their bodies were then wrapped in tarps, weighted, and dropped over the Atlantic, with a false flight plan drawn up.

-Zaïre
+Zaire

 During the Mobutu era, an unknown number of people were extrajudicially executed by being dropped from helicopters into the Zaire River, the Kinsuka Rapids or Lake Kapolowe in the Shaba region.

-Extraordinary rendition

-Scholars have compared the practicalities of the Argentine death flights to the US-led procedure of extraordinary rendition during the War on Terror, noting in particular how the two practices converge in many of their material and technological resources.